The Strangest Proton?: Analysis settings

-where $Q^2_{\rm max}(x)=2m_p E_{\nu}x$ and $x_0=Q^2_{\rm min}/(2m_pE_\nu)$, with $m_p$ the proton mass.
-While the NOMAD measurements are reconstructed for $Q^2 \ge 1$~GeV$^2$, we assume $Q^2_{\rm min}=m_c^2$, where $m_c=1.51$~GeV is the initial parametrization scale adopted in our analysis~\cite{Ball:2017nwa}.
-We explicitly verified that results are unaffected if $Q^2_{\rm min}=1$~GeV$^2$ is chosen instead.
-The integrand in Eq.~\eqref{eq:NOMADxsec} is either the dimuon ($i=\mu\mu$) or the inclusive charged-current ($i={\rm CC}$) cross section.
-We compute Eq.~\eqref{eq:NOMADxsec} and the ratio $\mathcal{R}_{\mu\mu}$ with \textsc{APFEL}~\cite{Bertone:2013vaa}; our results agree (at permille level) with those of~\cite{Gao:2017kkx,Bertone:2018dse} (after the correction of a bug in \textsc{APFEL}), see the SM for the details of the numerical benchmark.
-Theoretical predictions for inclusive $W$- and $Z$-boson production and for $W$-boson production with charm quarks and light jets are evaluated at NLO using \textsc{MCFM}+\textsc{APPLgrid}~\cite{Boughezal:2016wmq,Carli:2010rw}, and are supplemented with NNLO QCD $K$-factors evaluated with \textsc{FEWZ}~\cite{Gavin:2010az}.
-Because NNLO QCD corrections are unknown for $W c$ production, in this case we accompany the data with an additional correlated uncertainty, estimated from the 9 point scale variations of the NLO calculation~\cite{AbdulKhalek:2019ihb,AbdulKhalek:2019bux}.
+\paragraph{NNLO corrections in collider gauge boson production.} Theoretical predictions for inclusive $W$- and $Z$-boson production and for $W$-boson production in association with charm quarks or light jets are evaluated at NLO using \textsc{MCFM}+\textsc{APPLgrid}~\cite{Boughezal:2016wmq,Carli:2010rw}, and are supplemented with NNLO QCD $K$-factors.
+These are evaluated with \textsc{FEWZ}~\cite{Gavin:2010az} for inclusive gauge boson production, and with the \textsc{N$_{\rm jetty}$} program~\cite{Boughezal:2015dva,Ridder:2015dxa} for $W$-boson production with light jets.
+In the first case, a fixed factorization and renormalization scale is used, equal to the mass of the gauge boson; in the second case, a dynamic scale is used, where the factorization and renormalization scales are defined as $\mu_F=\mu_R=\sqrt{m_W^2+p_{T,j}^2}$, with $m_W$ the mass of the $W$ boson and $p_{T,j}$ the transverse momentum of the hadronic jet.
+Because NNLO QCD corrections for $W c$ production have been presented only very recently~\cite{Czakon:2020coa}, in this case we accompany the data with an additional correlated uncertainty, estimated from the 9-point scale variations of the NLO calculation~\cite{AbdulKhalek:2019ihb,AbdulKhalek:2019bux}.